Teichlab/celltypist/README.md

 As well as the models provided by Celltypist (see `1.2.`), you can generate your own model from which the cell type labels can be transferred to another single-cell dataset.
 This will be most useful when a large and comprehensive reference atlas is trained for future use, or when the similarity between two single-cell datasets is under examination.

 ### Inputs for data training
-The inputs for Celltypist training comprise the gene expression data, the cell annotaion details (i.e., cell type labels), and in some scenarios the genes used.
+The inputs for Celltypist training comprise the gene expression data, the cell annotation details (i.e., cell type labels), and in some scenarios the genes used.
 To facilitate the training process, the `train` function (see below) has been designed to accommodate different kinds of input formats:
    1) The gene expression data can be provided as a path to the expression table (such as `.csv` and `.mtx`), or a path to the `AnnData` (`.h5ad`), with the former containing raw counts while the latter containing log1p normalized expression (to 10,000 counts per cell) stored in `.X` or `.raw.X`.
-In addition to specifying the paths, you can provide any array-like objects (e.g., `csr_matrix`) or `AnnData` which are alredy loaded in memory (both should be in the log1p format).
+In addition to specifying the paths, you can provide any array-like objects (e.g., `csr_matrix`) or `AnnData` which are already loaded in memory (both should be in the log1p format).
    2) The cell type labels can be supplied as a path to the file containing cell type label per line corresponding to the cells in gene expression data.
 Any list-like objects (such as a `tuple` or `series`) are also acceptable.
 If the gene expression data is input as an `AnnData`, you can also provide a column name from its cell metadata (`.obs`) which represents information of cell type labels.
    3) The genes will be automatically extracted if the gene expression data is provided as an `AnnData` or `DataFrame`.
 Otherwise, you need to specify a path to the file containing one gene per line corresponding to the genes in the gene expression data.
 Any list-like objects (such as a `tuple` or `series`) are also acceptable.